-The credit profile of the South Coast British Columbia Transportation Authority (TransLink, Aa2 negative) reflects its strategic importance as the main provider of transportation services in the Greater Vancouver region, a strong institutional framework and its unique status as a taxing authority which allows it to sustain a higher debt burden than peers.
-However, a significant drop in passenger volumes and a related decline in transit revenues as a result of the coronavirus pandemic will result in longer-term operating pressures.
-Additional coronavirus waves and permanent changes in passengers' willingness to travel by transit could further hinder recovery, although federal and provincial funding support for 2020 and 2021 related to the pandemic provide temporary offset.
-TransLink's debt burden, which is high relative to Moody's rated global peers, will reach approximately 253% in 2021.
+The credit profile of the South Coast British Columbia Transportation Authority (TransLink, Aa2 stable) reflects its strategic importance as the main provider of transportation services in the Greater Vancouver region, a strong institutional framework and its unique status as a taxing authority.
+However, a significant drop in passenger volumes and transit revenues during the pandemic and a gradual but protracted recovery pressures operations.
+These are mitigated by significant federal and provincial pandemic transfers, and our expectation of further government support in case of additional stress.
+TransLink's net debt, which we project to stabilize at long-term levels of 240-250% of revenue and in line with our prepandemic estimate, remains high relative to rated global peers.